Useful axioms: The axiom of choice and Baire's category theorem as forcing axioms

 \begin{definition} Let $\lambda$ be a cardinal.
 A partial order $(P,\leq)$ is \emph{$<\lambda$-closed} if every decreasing chain $\bp{P_\alpha:\alpha<\gamma}$ indexed by some $\gamma<\lambda$ has a lower bound in $P$.

 $\Gamma_\lambda$ denotes the class of $<\lambda$-closed posets. $\Omega_\lambda$ denotes the class of posets $P$ for which $\FA_\lambda(P)$ holds. \end{definition}

 It is almost immediate to check that $\Gamma_{\aleph_0}$ is the class of all posets, and that $\mathsf{BCT}_1$ states that $\Omega_{\aleph_0}=\Gamma_{\aleph_0}$.
-The following formulation of the axiom of choice in terms of forcing axioms has been handed to me by Todor\v{c}evi\'c, I'm not aware of any published reference.
+The following formulation of the axiom of choice in terms of forcing axioms was handed to me by Todorcevic, I'm not aware of any published reference.
 In what follows, let $\ZF$ denote the standard first order axiomatization of set theory in the first order language $\bp{\in,=}$ (excluding the axiom of choice) and $\ZFC$ denote $\ZF+$ the first order formalization of the axiom of choice. \begin{theorem} The axiom of choice $\mathsf{AC}$ is equivalent (over the theory $\mathsf{ZF}$) to the assertion that $\FA_\kappa(\Gamma_\kappa)$ holds for all regular cardinals $\kappa$. \end{theorem}

 We sketch a proof of Theorem~\ref{thm:forcax-AC-BCT}, the interested reader can find a full proof in \cite[Chapter 3, Section 2]{parente-tesi} (see the following hyperlink:~\emph{\href{http://www.logicatorino.altervista.org/matteo_viale/thesis-parente.pdf}{Tesi-Parente}}).
 First of all, it is convenient to prove~\ref{thm:forcax-AC-BCT} using a different equivalent formulation of the axiom of choice. \begin{definition} Let $\kappa$ be an infinite cardinal.
 The \emph{principle of dependent choices} $\mathsf{DC}_\kappa$ states the following: